snowoflondon/CIComputeR_WEB/README.md

 `CIcomputer WEB`'s functionalities can be streamlined using the R package `CIcomputeR`, which can be found here: https://rdrr.io/github/snowoflondon/CIcomputeR/.

 ## Run-through
 The application takes a tabular data containing the two drug concentrations and cell response measurements (typically obtained from a cell viability assay, such as the MTT) as input.
-The required column headers are as follows:
+The column headers for these required fields must be provided to the program in the appropriate fields.

-* `Conc1` = concentration for the one of the drugs.
+* `Conc.
+A` = concentration for the one of the drugs.
-* `Conc2` = concentration for the other drug.
+* `Conc.
+B` = concentration for the other drug.
 * `Response` = viability **or** inhibition values in decimals (i.e., <= 1) or in percentages (i.e., <= 100).

-After file input, the user selects whether the values under the column `Response` corresponds to viability or inhibition values and checks the box which indicates whether these values are in decimals or percentages.
+After file input, the user must select whether the values under the column `Response` corresponds to viability or inhibition values and checks the box which indicates whether these values are in decimals or percentages.

 Executing the program generates a table containing the effect size and the calculated CI.

 ## R dependencies
 * `shiny`
 * `shinythemes`
-* `dplyr`
+* `dplyr` & `tidyr`
 * `DT`
+* `htmltools`
+* `shinycssloaders`

 ## R sessionInfo()
 ```{r}